ckeditor/ckeditor5/docs/framework/guides/simple-plugin-tutorial/abbreviation-plugin-level-3.md

 }

 ```

 ### Improving the `execute()` method

 We should now introduce more cases into our `execute()` method.
-For starters, if the user's selection is not collapsed, we just need to add abbreviation attribute to his selection, instead of inserting the abbreviation text into the model.
+For starters, if the user's selection is not collapsed, we just need to add the abbreviation attribute to their selection instead of inserting the abbreviation text into the model.

 So if the selection is not collapsed, we will gather all the ranges, that are allowed to use the `abbreviation` model attribute, using the schema's {@link module:engine/model/schema~Schema#getValidRanges `getValidRanges()`} method.
 Then we will use the {@link module:engine/model/writer~Writer#setAttribute `setAttribute()`}, to add the title value to each of the ranges.